apache/daffodil-site/site/dfdl-layout.md

 ```
 The above tells git that any test files in the data directory should be treated
 as if they were binary, and thus not to mangle newlines.

-### Eclipse IDE

-If you organize your DFDL schema project using the above conventions, and then
-run ``sbt compile``, the ``lib_managed`` directory will be populated.
-Then if
-you create a new Eclipse scala project from the directory tree, Eclipse will
-see the ``lib_managed`` directory and construct a classpath containing all
-those jars.

 ### XSD Conventions